 You can include KPIs from all the top marketing channels, from Google Analytics to social media, email marketing to paid search, and more!
-There are so many metrics to choose from, selecting the rights ones can sometimes be tricky.
+There are so many metrics to choose from, selecting the right ones can sometimes be tricky.

 Monthly marketing reports allow you to gather enough data to see how changes have affected marketing results while ensuring that underperforming campaigns don't run for too long.
-And the best part, is that whether you decide to create a daily, weekly, or monthly report, with a reporting tool such as Dashthis, you only have to create your report once, and your data will be automatically be updated daily.
+And the best part, is that whether you decide to create a daily, weekly, or monthly report, with a reporting tool such as Dashthis, you only have to create your report once, and your data will automatically be updated daily.

-Giving your clients a clear and concise marketing report is essential: it keeps them informed about the marketing efforts being undertaken and, importantly, tells them whether they're getting a good return on investment on their marketing spend.
+Giving your clients a clear and concise marketing dashboard is essential: it keeps them informed about the marketing efforts being undertaken and, importantly, tells them whether they're getting a good return on investment on their marketing spend.

 Here are some tips for creating a good marketing report:

-This is a great all-around template that will give you an overview of all your marketing efforts.
+This is a great all-around template that will give you an overview of all your marketing activities.
 From content marketing to e-commerce analytics to search engine optimization and more, your marketing or sales team will have the key data at their fingertips.

 Bear in mind that this report is an overview; if you want to dig down into the stats then check out some of the other templates below.